jonasbkarlsson/ferro_ai_companion/README.md

 ## Features
 - Shows the peak shaving threshold(s) that Ferro AI is using to reduce peak power.
 - Shows in which of the four modes that Ferro AI is operating in.
-- Can overide the Ferro AI operating mode.
+- Can override the Ferro AI operating mode.

 ## Installation